 A record-breaking innings from John Edrich.
 Nobody has scored more runs in boundaries in a Test innings than Edrich did in this meaty 310 not out against New Zealand at Headingley.
 Edrich larruped 52 fours and five sixes; that's 238 runs - or 77% of his innings.
 He was on the pitch throughout the match, as England stormed home by an innings.
-In both their innings, New Zealand managed only 49 more runs between them than Edrich.
-It was a pretty modest Kiwi attack that Edrich punished, though: Dick Motz, Bruce Taylor, Richard Collinge and Bryan Yuile.
+In both their innings, New Zealand managed only 49 more runs between them than Edrich made.
+It was a pretty modest Kiwi attack that he punished, though: Dick Motz, Bruce Taylor, Richard Collinge and Bryan Yuile.

 The cavalier strokeplay of Roy McLean, who was born today, made him the antithesis of most post-war South African batsmen.
 Once McLean got in - he made 11 ducks in 40 Tests - he was a fearsome proposition, especially square of the wicket on either side.
 At Lord's in 1955, he flashed 142, more than England had managed between them in the first innings... but South Africa still lost.
 He was a Wisden Cricketer of the Year in 1961, and also played rugby for Natal.

 Birth of left-arm quick bowler Ian Bradshaw, who is best remembered for the batting partnership with Courtney Browne that helped West Indies win the Champions Trophy in 2004.
-Bradshaw was economical when he started out but in his five Tests, in 2006, he averaged 60 for nine wickets.
-In 62 ODIs, he picked up 78 wickets at nearly 30.
+Bradshaw was economical when he started out, but in his five Tests, in 2006, he averaged 60 for nine wickets.
+In 62 ODIs he picked up 78 wickets at nearly 30.

-© ESPN EMEA Ltd.
+© ESPN Sports Media Ltd.